tmesser/dao-documents/Independent Contractor Agreement/independent-contractor-agreement.md

-    7.  *Indemnification.* Contractor agrees to indemnify, defend and hold Collective harmless from and against any liability arising out of or in connection with (i) the negligent or willful acts of Contractor in the performance of her obligations hereunder, or (ii) the breach by Contractor of any of her obligations hereunder.
+    7.  *Indemnification.* Contractor agrees to indemnify, defend and hold Collective harmless from and against any liability arising out of or in connection with

+        1.  the negligent or willful acts of Contractor in the performance of her obligations hereunder, or

+        2.  the breach by Contractor of any of her obligations hereunder.

     8.  *Data Protection.* Contractor shall comply with the privacy and data protection terms contained in the Data Processing Addendum, attached